Top Mississippi River Cruises Offered by American Cruise Lines (UPDATED 2026)

 RELATED: A review of a Lower Mississippi River cruise aboard the American Melody.

-5. Upper Mississippi River Cruises (7 Nights)
+5. Upper Mississippi River Cruise (7 Nights)

 The Upper Mississippi River is the portion of the river upstream from St. Louis to Minneapolis and St. Paul.
 The weather is generally cooler in the Upper Mississippi than in the Lower Mississippi making it more pleasant during the summer.